 3. Store it: A lot of the candy that makes its way home from Halloween activities is perfect for decorating and baking over the winter holidays.
 Hard candies, Smarties, jelly beans, Tootsie Rolls and M&M's make great gingerbread house decorations, so I usually stash these less-popular candies aside while my kids focus on their favorites.

-4. Share it: Between school parties and birthday parties (it's my oldest daughter's birthday today!) we really tend to get overrun with sweets this time of year.
+4. Share it: Between school parties and birthday parties, we really tend to get overrun with sweets this time of year.
 So I usually try to put together a jar or a basket of candy to give away to friends and family who don't have as much.
-Nursing homes and women's shelters also typically accept extra candy to hand out over the holidays, but call first to make sure.
+Nursing homes and women's shelters also typically accept extra candy to hand out over the holidays, but call first to make sure they want it.

 5. Test it: I've gotten tons of great science experiment ideas from the website CandyExperiments.com.
 It was created by a mom of three who decided to let her kids experiment with the candy they didn't want to eat.
 Over the years they've created a density rainbow with Skittles, examined the oil content of Starburst, and made a room light up with Wintergreen Lifesavers.
 And they've documented all their experiments on the website.
 What a great way to get rid of a little candy while teaching your kids a thing or two about science!